It’s easy to forget that building good habits doesn’t happen overnight.

 SMART Goals might already sound familiar to you.
 This approach to developing a plan will help you stay on track and measure your results.

-Combine your ideas into a plan that’s specific, measurable, attainable, relevant, and timely.
+Combine your ideas into a plan that’s specific, measurable, achievable, relevant, and time-bound.
 Paste this on your wall, make it your desktop wallpaper, or input it into Google Calendar, and...

 Follow your plan!

 Then you’ll be well on your way of being the best version of you.

 Staying on track

 If you miss a day, or don’t follow your plan exactly, don’t feel discouraged!
 Plans are made to be revised as you discover what really works for you.

 After all, miracles don’t happen overnight.
 You might not see results within the first few weeks, but a year later, you might just be amazed at how far you’ve come since day one.